Do you want to start Gym business plan?

 Marketing Strategy

-In this gym equipment business plan, we are detailing the marketing strategies that ExerInc will use to put the company on the map.
+In this gym equipment business plan, we are listing the marketing strategies that ExerInc will use to put the company on the map.
 You can use this business plan as a guide for starting a yoga center business plan because many services will be related.

 6.1 Competitive Analysis